top of page

 Mother of the groom watching ceremony during Houston Arboretum wedding

-The bride and groom exchanged personal vows using wireless handheld microphones, while the officiant — a close family friend — delivered a ceremony that was both concise and meaningful.
+Tim and Stacy exchanged personal vows using wireless handheld microphones, while the officiant, a close family friend, kept the ceremony concise, warm, and meaningful.

 Bride walking down the aisle with her father at Houston Arboretum wedding